CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: CleanML Database Instance

-To generate metric pair for $s_1$, we first split EEG into training and test datasets.
+\begin{exmp} To generate \textit{a metric pair for $s_1$} in Table \ref{example_outlier}, we first split EEG into training/test sets.
 We detect outliers in the training set and test set using IQR detection and repair them with mean imputation.
 The quantiles used in detection and mean used in repair are computed on the training set.
-Then, since the scenario here is BD, we train two logistic regression models on a dirty training set and a cleaned training set respectively.
-Finally, we evaluate two models on the cleaned test set and get two test accuracy scores to form a metric pair as shown in Table \ref{example_outliers_r1_one}.

-To generate the metric pair for $s_2$, we train various ML models.
-Table \ref{example_outliers_r2_one} shows that based on the validation accuracy, XGBoost is the best model trained on the dirty training set and KNN is the best model trained on the clean training set.
-We then evaluate two best models on the cleaned test set to get two test accuracy scores to form a metric pair.

-To generate the metric pair for $s_3$, in addition to model selection, we use various cleaning methods.
-Table \ref{example_outliers_r3_one} shows the clean test accuracy of best models under each cleaning methods.
-Based on the validation accuracy, detecting outliers by SD and repairing by deletion is the best cleaning method.
+Since the scenario here is BD, we train two logistic regression models on the dirty training set and the cleaned training set, respectively.
+Finally, we evaluate the two models on the cleaned test set to obtain two test accuracy scores to form a metric pair, as shown in Table~\ref{example_outliers_r1_one}.
+To generate \textit{a metric pair for $s_2$}, we train all seven ML models.
+As shown in Table~\ref{example_outliers_r2_one}, based on the validation accuracy, XGBoost is the best model trained on the dirty training set, and KNN is the best model on the cleaned training set.
+We then evaluate the two models on the same cleaned test set to get two accuracy scores that form a metric pair.
+To generate \textit{a metric pair for $s_3$}, in addition to model selection, we use all available methods for cleaning outliers.
+As shown in Table~\ref{example_outliers_r3_one}, detecting outliers by SD and repairing by mean imputation is the best cleaning method, as it has the best validation accuracy among all cleaning methods.
 Hence, we use its metric pair as the metric pair for $s_3$.

 \end{exmp}